kavipj/cse15l-lab-reports/lab5.md

 ## Part 2 - Reflection

 One thing that I learned in the second half of this quarter was how to create my own autograder.
 This was interesting because I learned how our own work gets graded and what the process is to get an autograder set up.
 It was also fun to experiment with my own autograder to add different grading functions or improve the usability of the program.
+For example, a tutor helped me figure out how to print the number of failed tests and calculate a grade based on this.